TML 0.4 TML 0.4 (Tamsulosin 0.4 mg)

 Pill imprint TML 0.4 TML 0.4 has been identified as Tamsulosin hydrochloride 0.4 mg.

 Tamsulosin is used in the treatment of benign prostatic hyperplasia; overactive bladder; urinary tract stones and belongs to the drug class antiadrenergic agents, peripherally acting.
 There is no proven risk in humans during pregnancy.
-Tamsulosin 0.4 mg is not subject to the Controlled Substances Act.
+Tamsulosin 0.4 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 0.4 mg